albertoc94/albertocappello/_posts/wp_insurance_regulation_vertical_integration.md

 title: "Insurance Regulations and Vertical Integration"
 ---

-This paper investigates whether federal regulations requiring Medicare Advantage plans to spend a minimum share of revenue on medical care — commonly referred to as medical loss ratio (MLR) — led to increased vertical integration between insurers and providers.
-We measure plan-provider vertical integration as the share of medical claims paid to providers affiliated with the insurer.
-We implement a difference-in-differences approach that takes advantage of variation in how binding the MLR requirement was for different plans prior to the introduction of the MLR in 2014.
+Vertical integration between insurers and healthcare providers creates strong incentives to circumvent federal regulations designed to limit insurer profit margins and enhance patient welfare.
+This paper focuses on the minimum Medical Loss Ratio (MLR) requirement, which mandates that Medicare Advantage plans allocate at least 85% of their revenue to medical care.
+We examine whether the introduction of the MLR rule led to increased vertical integration and investigate whether vertically integrated insurers are concealing profits through the manipulation of internal transfer prices.

 (with Ira Abraham, Boston College)